 We sit outside the heavy hunkered, red brick Hagia Sophia church in the centre of Xanthi, in the sun, and eat great pantsetes at the ‘Heropoiito’ grill house.

 Dessert is at the – famous for nearly 100 years, and a little snootily proud of itself – patisserie ‘Papaparaskevas’.
 And then – better – we head down Tsaldari Street – seemingly the high street for Muslim shops and products – for Halva at ‘Taselaridis’.

 In Xanthi though, it is eaten every day.
-And the huge queues rolling out of the plain, slightly shabby, white interior bakery show it’s eaten a lot every day.
+And the huge queues rolling out of this plain, slightly shabby, white interior bakery show it’s eaten a lot every day.

 It is, of course, as with most things here, due to the closeness of Turkey.
-Halvas came to Greece with arrival of the Ottomans.
+Halvas came to Greece with the arrival of the Ottomans.
 Turks love Halva.
-Perhaps almost as much as – so stereotypically they say – they dislike the Greeks.
+Perhaps almost as much as – so stereotypically it is said – they dislike the Greeks.

 There is even a saying “Romeiikos kavgas, tourkikos halvas!” – when Greeks fight between themselves, it is halvas to the Turks!